lfrank01/Engineering_Capstone/README.md

 ### What went well?
 * We were able to 3D print the design which made us feel pretty accomplished, and showed us we're not far from the final product.

+# Week of March 20th:

+### What did we work on?
+* We continued enhancing our design in Onshape.
+* We printed the second part of the bow adapter.

+### What went well?
+* We were able to print our first design of the connector to the hand.

 ### What was difficult?
+* We decided to make the wrist holder flatter last minute on our design.

+### What is our plan next week?
+* Next week is the a four day week and both of us are heading out of the country for spring break, so if we're going to be honest we most likely will re-print the wrist connector or hopefully print the whole design and construct it.